ianw1974/zimbra-build-scripts/README.md

 Build summary step-by-step:

   1. Generate ssh key: ssh-keygen -t rsa -b 4096 -C "your_email@address"
-  2. Upload this to your github profile: https://github.com/settings/keys
+  2. Upload this to your GitHub profile: https://github.com/settings/keys
   3. Only OpenJDK 8 can be installed on the build server, remove other versions
   4. Run:./zimbra-build-helper.sh --install-deps
   5. Run:./zimbra-build-helper.sh --build-zimbra